Ultimate vanilla ice cream

 I thought it would be helpful to say a little bit about our ice cream maker, as we’re really pleased with it!

-We chose the Andrew James 1.5l ice cream maker (affiliate link), which has been voted Which?
+We chose the Andrew James 1.5l ice cream maker, which has been voted Which?
 Magazine’s ‘Best Buy’.
-At just under £30 it is really good value .
+At just under £30 it is really good value.
+It is not currently available, but this is a very similar one (affiliate link).
 I have wanted an ice cream maker for ages, but have been put off by the price of most machines.
 You don’t want to buy one and then not use it!
 But this is a great little machine.
 The instructions are really clear and it’s easy to use.
 As I said earlier, we just keep the bowl in the freezer all the time so that it’s ready to go when we want to make ice cream.
 We transfer the ice cream to a tupperware for freezing, as the machine churns it and starts to freeze it but doesn’t freeze completely.
 The machine is a little noisy, but that’s the only slight down side and it doesn’t bother us really.
 It’s a great machine for making small quantities – this ultimate vanilla ice cream is just the beginning!
 I’m sure I’ll be sharing many more ice cream recipes in the future! 🙂

 Hello!
 Hooray! shop